utm-cssc/utmhacklab.tech/hl-roles/README.md

 - A passion and a clear vision for improving the Computer Science Student community.
 - Compassion for understanding the landscape of the Computer Science Student experience from all its different communities.
 - Excellent interpersonal and highly developed communication skills (verbal and written).
-- Detail-oriented: ability to handle multiple projects at once and prioritize effectively.
+- The ability to handle multiple projects at once and prioritize effectively.
 - Leadership acumen and the passion to apply it to empower students in their pursuit of a tech career.
 - A proven track record of one’s ability to scope workload.